Carly Fiorina: Republican National Committee fundraising chair and 2008 campaign

 In 2006, Fiorina worked as an advisor for Republican senator John McCain's presidential campaign.
 The New York Times noted that while she did not want to run, she was an executive who could possibly become a candidate for president.
 On March 7, 2008, Fiorina was named fundraising chair for the Republican National Committee's "Victory" initiative.
 She was reportedly a "point person" for the McCain campaign on issues related to business and economic affairs.
 Fiorina's severance package from Hewlett-Packard in 2005 was viewed by some as a political liability during the campaign.
 Referring to the McCain campaign, Newsweek described Fiorina as "the most prominent surrogate on economics issues in any of the major campaigns."

-Earlier that day, she defended the selection of Sarah Palin as McCain's running mate and said that Palin was being subjected to sexist attacks, a charge she repeated a few days later in response to one of the Saturday Night Live parodies of Sarah Palin.
+The day McCain chose Sarah Palin as his running mate, she defended the selection of Palin as McCain's running mate and said that Palin was being subjected to sexist attacks, a charge she repeated a few days later in response to one of the Saturday Night Live parodies of Sarah Palin.

 When asked during a radio interview on September 15, 2008, whether she thought Palin had the experience to run a major company like Hewlett-Packard, Fiorina answered "No, I don't.
 But that's not what she's running for.
 Running a corporation is a different set of things."
 When questioned about her answer, she answered, "I don't think John McCain could run a major corporation."
 Fiorina further said that none of the candidates on either ticket had the experience to run a major corporation.
 After media coverage of Fiorina's comments, she "disappeared from public view" and planned television appearances were cancelled, although she continued to chair the party's fundraising committee.
 Responding to Barack Obama's victory over Hillary Clinton in the Democratic primary, Fiorina sought to attract more women to the Republican camp by praising Clinton's effort.

 Vice presidential campaign speculation

-In early 2008, she was referred to in media sources as a potential vice presidential candidate, In discussing the possibility of Fiorina becoming McCain's running mate, political analyst Stuart Rothenberg pointed out her potential downside, stating that she "is rather easy to sketch out" because she would "become a talking point for Democrats" who would focus on Fiorina's generous severance package from when she had left HP and her management style.
+In early 2008, Fiorina was referred to in media sources as a potential vice presidential candidate, In discussing the possibility of Fiorina becoming McCain's running mate, political analyst Stuart Rothenberg pointed out her potential downside, stating that she "is rather easy to sketch out" because she would "become a talking point for Democrats" who would focus on Fiorina's generous severance package from when she had left HP and her management style.
 Rothenberg concluded that Fiorina was "like a dream come true" for Democratic opposition researchers.